Live Exploration of Dynamic Rings: Ring Exploration in

-We present a protocol, {\sc PerpetualExploration}, that allows two anonymous agents to perform perpetual exploration without knowing any bound on the ring size.
-The basic idea of the algorithm is for each agent to guess the size of the ring with an initial estimate and move in one direction for a time equal to twice the estimate; the agent will then double the size estimate, change direction, and repeat this process with the new guess.
+We present a protocol, {\sc Unconscious Exploration}, that allows two anonymous agents to perform exploration without knowing any bound on the ring size.
+The basic idea of the algorithm is for each agent to guess the size of the ring with an initial estimate $G$ and move in one direction for a time equal to twice the estimate; the agent will then double the size estimate.
+It changes direction if it has been blocked for a time that is equal to the previous estimate and it will keep direction otherwise.
+This process is repeated with the new guess.
+The algorithm is shown in Figure~\ref{alg-PerpExlp}.

-\begin{theorem} Algorithm {\sc PerpetualExploration} allows two anonymous agents without chirality to explore a 1-interval connected ring in $O(n)$ time (but never explicitly terminates). \end{theorem} \begin{proof} If the agents catch each other, then they start moving in opposite directions and, in the subsequent $n-1$ moves, (unknown to them) they will explore the whole ring.
+\begin{theorem} Algorithm {\sc Unconscious Exploration} allows two anonymous agents without chirality to explore, without terminating, an 1-interval connected ring; the exploration is completed in $O(n)$ time. \end{theorem} \begin{proof} If the agents catch each other, then they start moving in opposite directions and, in the subsequent $n-1$ moves (unknown to them), they will explore the whole ring, proving the Theorem.

 Consider now the case when the agents never catch each other.
+Let a {\em phase} be the period of time when the guess remains the same.
+Since $G$ is always doubled after $2G$ time steps, at time $t_n\leq 4n$, $G \geq n$.
+Let $r$ be the first round of the phase $P$ in which $G\geq n$.

-Since $N$ is always doubled after $2N$ time steps, at time $t_n\leq 4n$, $N \geq n$.
-If, at that time, the agents are moving in the same direction, since they do not catch each other and in each time step at least one of them makes progress, in the next $2N$ time steps they will explore the ring.
-If, at that time, the agents are moving in opposite directions, they will either explore the ring, or get blocked on the same edge.
-In the latter case, they reverse direction at time $t_n+2N$ and the ring is explored by time $t_n+3N\in O(n)$. \end{proof}
+If, at $r$, the agents are moving in the same direction, since they do not catch each other and in each time step at least one of them makes progress, in the next $2G$ time steps the ring will be explored.

+Consider now the case when agents are moving in opposite directions: If at time $r+2G-1$ neither of them is blocked on an edge, then by the next phase $P+1$ starting at round $r+2G$, they must have crossed each other and they keep different directions; thus, the ring will be explored by the end of phase $P+1$.
+Otherwise, at time $r+2G-1$ at least one of them has to be blocked on an edge $e$.
+At the beginning of the next phase, round $r+2G$, three cases are possible: \begin{itemize} \item Only one agent changes direction; in this case, they will have the same direction in phase $P+1$, thus exploring in $O(n)$ rounds. \item Both agents reverse direction; this happens only if both have been blocked for the last $G$ rounds of phase $P$, thus they will change directions from two different endpoints of the same edge $e$, and the ring is explored by time $r+2G+4G$.

+\item No one changes direction; this implies that by the next $n$ rounds, i.e. by round $r+2G+2G$, they either crossed each other, and thus they will explore the ring by the end of phase $P+1$, or they are blocked on the endpoints of the same edge $e'$.
+In the latter case, if the edge $e'$ is removed for the last $2G$ rounds of phase $P+1$, then at round $r+2G+4G$ they both change directions moving from the two endpoints of $e'$, and thus exploring the ring by the end of phase $P+2$.
+Otherwise, if the edge is present for one round in the the last $2G$ rounds of phase $P+1$, then they will cross each other and continue in the same direction for the phase $P+2$, exploring the ring. \end{itemize} \end{proof}